 Connecting drives

 Connect external drives to AI Hub to expand your available storage space for AI Hub projects and conveniently maintain and upload files from your own storage.
+Organizations can additionally use connected drives as a location to save processed AI Hub files.

 Workspace and organization drives